 When I was a student I was given a lot of detentions.
 After some particularly appalling behaviour on a French exchange trip I was given two months of 1 hour after school detentions.
 This was a big deal as I lived about 15 miles away from my school and needed to get two buses home.
 Because I wasn’t able to catch the school bus, I had to walk to the nearest train station, wait for the hourly train shuttle to a larger town and then get my bus to within walking distance of my home.
 What began as a 1 hour detention usually ended up taking over 3 hours.
 You’d think this would serve as an effective deterrent, but, being a very immature teenager with poor impulse control and an inability to think through consequences, it wasn’t.

-So, detentions work some times for some students.
+In summary, detentions work some times for some students.
 They definitely don’t solve the problems of the most persistent offenders, but they do signal to those members of the student body who are able to weigh up risk and reward that there are sanctions in place, that poor behaviour will be met with predictable, proportional and fair consequences.
+This conclusion is certainly supported by research in social and cultural norms.
+(See here.)
 The key, as with all aspects of behaviour management, is certainty not severity of consequences.